dynamic-labs/custom-fields-cli/README.md

 # Setup Instructions

-First, you must use a Dynamic SDK version of >= v2.1.0-alpha.24
+First, you must update your Dynamic SDK version to v2.1.

 1. Use a Node version with fetch, such as 18.x.x.
 2. Swap these values in `.env`: